mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Guilty" carries a suffocating weight to it, as if the mere utterance of the word could fill a lake and drown you in it.
 But I'd been preparing for this moment since the first step of this journey: I took the pain but I knew that "guilty" did not define me.

 The magistrate paused to scan the room again, searching for some interruption or tangent to delay what he had to say next, but all of us were waiting anxiously to hear the rest.
 "The senate has delivered a message regarding Liffa's sentence," he said.
 "It shall be hae choice between two paths.
 One: to send away to Ulukoma for a period of twenty days.
-Two: to send away to Holrag under the care of Fajro um Holrag as an observer for the Ara line for a period of three days."
+Two: to send away to Holrag under the care of Fajro um Holrag for a period of three days as the first sky explorer on the Ara line."

 _How did Fajro tell the magistrate his wishes?_